s-victor/TinyPedal/docs/customization.md

 The table view consists of multiple columns:
 * `distance` column defines track position (in meters) of a note line.
 * `pace note` column (in Pace Notes edit mode) defines `pace note` name that is used to match pace note sound file name.
 Because windows system excludes some special characters from used in file name, the `pace note` column will automatically strip off invalid characters.
+Note, DO NOT write file extension (format) in `pace note` column.
+File extension should be set in `Pace Notes` control panel tab from main window.
 * `track note` column (in Track Notes edit mode) defines track `corner name` or `section name` or any thing user wish to note.
 * `comment` column defines optional extra info for `pace note` or `track note` column for user.
+Note, a comment can be broken into multiple lines by adding `\n` to any part of the comment.

 To create or open pace notes, click `File` and select `New Pace Notes` or `Open Pace Notes`.